danielinoa/TextFieldsTraversalController/README.md

 ===========

 A controller to manage the traversal of a collection of textfields.
-This controller comes with a custom inputAccessoryView that mimics the one used in Safari when traversing through forms.
+This controller comes with a custom inputAccessoryView that mimics the one used in Safari when traversing through a form.

 [![CI Status](http://img.shields.io/travis/danielinoa/TextFieldsTraversalController.svg?style=flat)](https://travis-ci.org/danielinoa/TextFieldsTraversalController)